 Upstart lends sums from $1,000 to $50,000 and offers “fair and fast personal loans.”
-Although it requires a minimum credit score of 600, the lender also considers your education, area of study and job history when evaluating your application.
+Upstart is a great lender to build credit with as they consider more than your score.
+They also consider your education, area of study and job history when evaluating your application.
 If you aren’t working yet but have a job offer, this lender might still consider you.

 Upstart specializes in quick funding; it claims that 99 percent of its personal loans are disbursed just one day after approval.